adrianofelix019/adrianofelix019/README.md

 - 👋 Hi, I’m @adrianofelix019
-- 👀 I’m interested in Java, JavaScript, Kotlin and falling in love with Elixir
+- 👀 I’m interested in Java, JavaScript and TypeScript
-- 🌱 I’m currently learning Elixir and Phoenix Framework
-- 💞️ I’m looking to collaborate on Elixir and JavaScript projects
+- 💞️ I’m looking to collaborate on TypeScript and JavaScript projects
 - 📫 How to reach me adrianofelix019@gmail.com

 <!---